ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    wrappers for the emulated and production subsystems.
 -  Input-related classes have to be added in the :py:mod:`~ska_integration_test_harness.inputs` folder
--  configuration-related classes have to be added in the :py:mod:`~ska_integration_test_harness.config` folder
+-  Configuration-related classes have to be added in the :py:mod:`~ska_integration_test_harness.config` folder
 -  The :py:mod:`~ska_integration_test_harness.init` folder
    contains all the factories needed to initialise the test harness.